 A flotation device would not only add to your buoyancy but would also stabilize you.
 An inflatable noodle or a buoyancy aid vest are valuable pieces of snorkeling gear.
 If you are snorkeling with a noodle, it is best to situate them under the armpits.
 This way, they further add to and strengthen your natural buoyancy.

 A buoyancy noodle lets you lean on it while you gather your breath and regain some strength or clean out your mask.
-It makes stabilizing oneself underwater conveniently easy so that the snorkeler can observe the aquatic life in peace.
+It makes stabilizing oneself underwater conveniently easy so that the snorkeler can observe the brilliant marine life in peace.
 They can be passed on between partners without much hassle as well.
 They are also extremely easy to pack.

 Buoyancy vests are easier to use.
 They can be worn, and they give the freedom of movement.
 You don’t have to hold on to them.
 However, in case of emergencies, they cannot be easily exchanged between fellow snorkelers.
 When picking a buoyancy vest, it is crucial to pick the right one.
 The suitability is dependent upon the weight of the snorkeler.
 Usually, while snorkeling, buoyancy vest of 50-70 Newton is used.